penzance/ab-testing-tool/README.md

 In order to run locally:

 * copy ab_testing_tool/settings/secure.py.example to create new file ab_testing_tool/settings/secure.py
 and fill in values requested there.
-If needed, create course oauth token in Canvas from Sidebar Settings >
+If needed, create the token in Canvas (click on Settings in top right of screen, look for 'New Access Token' button under 'Approved Integrations' header) to copy over.
+Token needs to be in quotes.

 * Install the appropriate requiremnts file from ab_testing_tool/requirements.
 Ex. `[sudo] pip install -r ab_testing_tool/requirements/local.txt`